 I abide by the code of conduct and the principles of practice as set out by BAAT and HCPC.

-I am currently in private practice, having been previously employed by the NHS for for 12 years.
+I have my own private practice, having been previously employed by the NHS for for 13 years.
 I have experience of working within adult mental health units, specialising in a forensic clinical area.
 Within this, I have worked alongside other professionals, service users and their carers and their families.

 I also have experience of working directly with children, families, parents and other involved professionals.
 I also enjoy offering personal therapy to Art Psychotherapy trainees who are establishing their practice.